BlockhostOfficial/ddos-prot-mc-servers/README.md

 # Australia
 - [Ausguard](https://discord.gg/TQwezt4Sq5) - A brand new DDoS Protection for Australia/New Zealand.
 Really cheap and might be an option for you.
 Supports GeyserMC (UDP).

+- [MCShield](https://mcshield.com) - Another option but no Bedrock (UDP) filters.

 # Singapore/ Asia
-- Nothing really at the moment, OVH has better DDoS Protection in Singapore than PhoenixNAP.
+- If you have choose between OVH and PhoenixNAP, choose OVH for better DDoS Protection out of the box
+- [MCShield](https://mcshield.com) - The only option for Asia at the moment?

 # Large networks
 - Tempest.net - All servers come with a 10Gbit Port Speed which can handle A LOT of traffic and Path.net DDoS Protection (The same as BuyVM).
-They also have a lot of locations across 4 continents.
+They also have a lot of [locations](https://tempest.net/network) across 4 continents.

 - Cloudflare - The most expensive option but 42Tbit protection isn't cheap.
 Used by Hypixel.

-## Lowering the bandwidth usage
+# Lowering the bandwidth usage
 - Lower view distance
 - set compression-level to 512 in your velocity config, this will increase cpu usage at the cost of lower bandwidth usage (if you run without a proxy, set it in server.properties, but if you do run with a proxy, set it to -1 on all of your paper servers)
 - block some packets like 2b2t does in their queue (more on this soon)